tamara-duarte/DataAnalyticsPortfolio_PowerBIChallenge/README.md

 ## How this project was developed:

-To develop a data analysis project I follow some utimate steps
+To develop a data analysis project I follow some utimate steps.
+The steps and this projects particularities are described below:

-### Steps:

 #### Understanding the client's needs: